dogweather/schema-dot-org/README.md

 # => NoMethodError: undefined method `author'
 ```

 In my experience, I never get errors from the lib.
-I code it once, and then move on to other things.
+I code it once, it works, and then
+I move on to other things.

 > This automatic validation comes from my [ValidatedObject gem](https://github.com/dogweather/validated_object), which in turn,
 > is a thin wrapper around ActiveRecord::Validations.
 So there's nothing magical going on here.